LIPS-scheme/lips/docs/docs/scheme-intro/core.md

 ```

 The first will print text hello without quotations.
 But the second will include the quotes.
 The
-second expression allow to save the expression and later read it as Scheme code.
+second expression allows saving the expression and later read it as Scheme code.

 Both expression don't add newline at the end.
-To add a newline you need to use:
+To add a newline, you need to use:

 ```scheme
 (newline)